McCarthy faces power test in conservative revolt

 House Republicans return to Washington on Monday after a humiliating week when conservative rebels brought floor action to a halt, foiled votes on GOP priorities and rekindled questions about the ability of Speaker Kevin McCarthy (R-Calif.) to guide his party through the tough policy fights in the months ahead.

-Republican leaders have scheduled a series of suspension votes on Monday evening, featuring non-controversial bills expected to pass easily with Democratic support.
+Republican leaders have a series of suspension votes scheduled for Monday evening, featuring uncontroversial bills expected to pass easily with Democratic support.
 But the real test will come Tuesday, when they’ve slated floor action on a second series of proposals — including the four bills that never reached the floor last week — that will require cooperation from the same conservative firebrands who blocked them the first time around.

 But it also represents a high-stakes roll of the dice, since the conservatives have shown no sign they’re ready to end the standoff — or even specify the leadership concessions that would prompt them to do so.

-The dynamics set the stage for a week of high drama and uncertainty in a Republican Party already thrown on defense by last week’s history-making indictments of former President Trump, who remains the GOP standard bearer ahead of the 2024 elections.
+The dynamics set the stage for a week of high drama and uncertainty in a Republican Party already thrown on defense by last week’s history-making indictment of former President Trump, who remains the GOP standard-bearer ahead of the 2024 elections.

-Heading into the week, some McCarthy allies have leaned on Trump’s legal woes in urging the conservative agitators to drop their blockade on floor activity for the sake of unifying as a party against President Biden and the Democrats.
+Heading into the week, some McCarthy allies have leaned on Trump’s legal woes to urge the conservative agitators to drop their blockade on floor activity for the sake of unifying as a party against President Biden and the Democrats.

-“Republicans need to stop being the party of every man for himself and need to stop fighting each other,” Rep. Marjorie Taylor Greene (R-Ga.) tweeted following Trump’s indictments.
+“Republicans need to stop being the party of every man for himself and need to stop fighting each other,” Rep. Marjorie Taylor Greene (R-Ga.) tweeted following the indictment.

 “Democrats are arresting their political enemies and they work together in their corrupt ways to get it done,” she continued.
 “It’s time for Republicans to unify.
 No more non-sense.”